 Disclaimer: This blog post is in collaboration with Backcountry.com and features some affiliate links.
 This means I get a small commission if you make a purchase (at no extra cost to you).
 Use code RENEE15 to get 15% off your first Backcountry order (some exclusions apply).
 You can also learn more about my affiliate policy here.
 Thank you for the support!

 It’s important that you do your research and plan accordingly before heading out into the great outdoors.
-Here are some things you should definitely consider for your first (or any) backcountry camping trip:
+Here are some things you should definitely consider when planning and preparing for your first backcountry camping trip:

 You can’t just set up a tent anywhere and every trip should be referenced with a Google search and/or conversation with a local ranger.
-I will typically refer to a park’s website or call the local ranger office to ask where camping is allowed in a particular area.
+When considering overnight backpacking trips or multi-day treks, I will typically refer to a park’s website or call the local ranger office to ask where camping is allowed in a particular area.
 It’s also a good time to take note of any permits that may be required (usually required for national parks).

 I cannot stress this enough… please don’t go hiking or backcountry camping without knowing how to respect nature.
 I have an entire blog post on this topic that I encourage you to read, or you can check out the resources on the Leave No Trace Center for Outdoor Ethics website.